-The chosen date, May 22, was the date in 1819 when the Savannah set sail on what is considered by most to be the first transoceanic voyage by a ship under steam power.
+The chosen date, May 22, is also the date in 1819 when the Savannah (pictured below) set sail on what is considered by most to be the first transoceanic voyage by a ship under steam power.

 The importance of steam power at the time could not be overstated.
 For mariners, steam power drastically reduced many of the dangers and delays of ocean travel.

 For the rest of us, the advancement of steam powered ships proved to be influential as the United States became industrialized.
 For these reasons, May 22 is as meaningful to mariners as it is to everyone else.